ziqizhang/scholarlydata/data/public/soa_results/LIMES/README.md

 To evlauate, check out https://github.com/ziqizhang/scholarlydata, use the class org.scholarlydata.exp.limes.Evaluator.

+In fact, this folder also includes output produced by LIMES, under 'output'.
+We ran Wombat simple/complete with a threshold of 0.1.
+The evaluator will then compute PRF applying different thresholds to this output.

 NOTE: LIMES only predict positive matching pairs (predictions).
 To evaluate LIMES against negative pairs, given a test dataset (ground truth), any pairs in the ground truth but are not in predictions are considered as negative pairs.